Ttesori/100-days/README.md

 # 100 Days of Code Log - Round 2

+## 5/18 (73)

+- 3 Codewars kata, got back into Footsteps and was able to get it up and running on my new computer (after having to quickly implement the ability to reset a password because I definitely forgot mine for my test account LOL)

+## 5/17 (72)

+- 3 Codewars kata

+## 5/16 (71)

+- 3 Codewars kata

 ## 5/13 (Day 70)

 - 3 7kyu kata today - feels great ot be out of the 8's!